gskinner/flutter_animate/README.md

 CustomEffect
 ----------------------------------------

-`CustomEffect` lets you build complete custom animated effects.
-You simply specify a `builder` function that accepts a context, value, and child.
+`CustomEffect` lets you build custom animated effects.
+Simply specify a `builder` function that accepts a `context`, `value`, and `child`.
 The child is the target of the animation (which may already have been wrapped in other effects).

 For example, this would add a background behind the text and fade it from red to